EOS-Nation/auditor.bos/README.md

 - lockupasset(uint8_t) : defines the asset and amount required for a user to register as a candidate.
 This is the amount that will be locked up until the user calls `withdrawcand` in order to get the asset returned to them.
 If there are currently already registered candidates in the contract this cannot be changed to a different asset type because of introduced complexity of handling the staked amounts.
 - maxvotes(asset) : Defines the maximum number of candidates a user can vote for at any given time.
-- numelected(uint16_t) : The number of candidates to elect for custodians.
-This is used for the payment amount to custodians for median amount.
+- numelected(uint16_t) : The number of candidates to elect for auditors.
+This is used for the payment amount to auditors for median amount.
 - periodlength(uint32_t) : The length of a period in seconds.
 This is used for the scheduling of the deferred `newperiod` actions at the end of processing the current one.
-Also is used as part of the partial payment to custodians in the case of an elected custodian resigning which would also trigger a `newperiod` action.
+Also is used as part of the partial payment to auditors in the case of an elected auditor resigning which would also trigger a `newperiod` action.
-- tokcontr(name) : The token contract used to manage the tokens for the DAC.
+- tokcontr(name) : The token contract used to manage the tokens for BOS.
-- authaccount(name) : The managing account that controls the whole DAC.
+- authaccount(name) : The managing account that controls the BOS auditor permission.
-- tokenholder(name) : The account that controls the funds for the DAC.
+- tokenholder(name) : The account that controls the funds for BOS.
-- initial_vote_quorum_percent (uint32) : The percent of voters required to activate the DAC for the first election period.
+- initial_vote_quorum_percent (uint32) : The percent of voters required to activate BOS for the first election period.
-- vote_quorum_percent (uint32) : The percent of voters required to continue the DAC for the following election periods after the first one has activated the DAC.
+- vote_quorum_percent (uint32) : The percent of voters required to continue BOS for the following election periods after the first one has activated BOS.
-- auth_threshold_high (uint8) : The number of custodians required to approve an action in the high permission category (exceptional change).
+- auth_threshold_high (uint8) : The number of auditors required to approve an action in the high permission category (exceptional change).
-- auth_threshold_mid (uint8) : The number of custodians required to approve an action in the mid permission category ( extraordinary change).
+- auth_threshold_mid (uint8) : The number of auditors required to approve an action in the mid permission category ( extraordinary change).
-- auth_threshold_low (uint8) : The number of custodians required to approve an action in the low permission category ( ordinary action such as a worker proposal).
+- auth_threshold_low (uint8) : The number of auditors required to approve an action in the low permission category ( ordinary action such as a worker proposal).

 ---

 ### newperiod

-This action is to be run to end and begin each period in the DAC life cycle.
-It performs multiple tasks for the DAC including:
+This action is to be run to end and begin each period in BOS life cycle.
+It performs multiple tasks for BOS including:

--   Allocate custodians from the candidates tables based on those with most votes at the moment this action is run. -- This action removes and selects a full set of custodians each time it is successfully run selected from the candidates with the most votes weight.
-If there are not enough eligible candidates to satisfy the DAC config numbers the action adds the highest voted candidates as custodians as long their votes weight is greater than 0.
-At this time the held stake for the departing custodians is set to have a time delayed lockup to prevent the funds from releasing too soon after each custodian has been in office.
+-   Allocate auditors from the candidates tables based on those with most votes at the moment this action is run. -- This action removes and selects a full set of auditors each time it is successfully run selected from the candidates with the most votes weight.
+If there are not enough eligible candidates to satisfy BOS config numbers the action adds the highest voted candidates as auditors as long their votes weight is greater than 0.
+At this time the held stake for the departing auditors is set to have a time delayed lockup to prevent the funds from releasing too soon after each auditor has been in office.
--   Distribute pay for the existing custodians based on the configs into the pending pay table so it can be claimed by individual candidates. -- The pay is distributed as determined by the median pay of the currently elected custodians.
-Therefore all elected custodians receive the same pay amount.
+-   Distribute pay for the existing auditors based on the configs into the pending pay table so it can be claimed by individual candidates. -- The pay is distributed as determined by the median pay of the currently elected auditors.
+Therefore all elected auditors receive the same pay amount.
--   Set the DAC auths for the intended controlling accounts based on the configs thresholds with the newly elected custodians.
+-   Set BOS auths for the intended controlling accounts based on the configs thresholds with the newly elected auditors.
 This action asserts unless the following conditions have been met:
 -   The action cannot be called multiple times within the period since the last time it was previously run successfully.
 This minimum time between allowed calls is configured by the period length parameter in contract configs.
 -   To run for the first time a minimum threshold of voter engagement must be satisfied.
-This is configured by the `initial_vote_quorum_percent` field in the contract config with the percentage calculated from the amount of registered votes cast by voters against the max supply of tokens for DAC's primary currency.
+This is configured by the `initial_vote_quorum_percent` field in the contract config with the percentage calculated from the amount of registered votes cast by voters against the max supply of tokens for BOS's primary currency.
--   After the initial vote quorum percent has been reached subsequent calls to this action will require a minimum of `vote_quorum_percent` to vote for the votes to be considered sufficient to trigger a new period with new custodians.
+-   After the initial vote quorum percent has been reached subsequent calls to this action will require a minimum of `vote_quorum_percent` to vote for the votes to be considered sufficient to trigger a new period with new auditors.

  ##### Parameters: